How To Shop For Garage Doors

 Choose Style & Material

-When choosing a garage door, it helps if you have an idea of how you want it to look.
+When choosing a garage door to complement your home, it helps if you have an idea of how you want your door styling to look.
 There are hundreds if not thousands of options when it comes to garage door designs.
 For inspiration, you can check out our Pinterest or our Gallery.
 We can also assist if you don’t know what you’re looking for.
 We even have a Design Center at 850 Mayfield Rd 101C Milton, GA 30009.
 We carry garage doors for Modern, Carriage House, Contemporary, Cape Cod, barndominiums, French Country, Colonial, Victorian, Tudor, Cottage, Craftsman, and Traditional homes.

 If you have a hard time picking out garage doors to boost your curb appeal, don’t worry!
 We offer a service to help you.
-We have design consultants in-house that will look at your home and offer suggestions for the right garage doors to match the style you currently have.
+We have design consultants in-house that will look at your home’s architectural style and offer suggestions for the right garage door styling to match what you currently have.
 Schedule one of our design consultants to help.

 Garage doors have come a long way!
 Only 20 years ago, you had just a few options.
-Now, there are so many garage door types that homeowners can be overwhelmed by them all.
-We’ve partnered with the best manufacturers to offer the best doors.
+Now, there are so many garage door types that homeowners can be overwhelmed by them all, especially the custom design options.
+We’ve partnered with the best manufacturers to offer the best doors to complement your home and boost your curb appeal.
 The most common doors installed in the United States are steel garage doors.
-However, we’re probably best known for selling high-end doors like aluminum and glass garage doors as well as custom wood garage doors.
+However, we’re probably best known for selling high-end doors like aluminum and glass garage doors, custom wood garage doors, and carriage house garage doors.

 No matter your goals for a new garage door, we can assist by helping you choose the right look and material for your garage door.
 Check out just a few jobs we’ve done all over the Atlanta & North Georgia area.